aws-samples/serverless-patterns/iot-lambda/README.md

-# Amazon IOT Events to AWS Lambda
+# AWS IOT to AWS Lambda

 The SAM template deploys a Lambda function, an IoT thing, and the least IAM resources required to run the application.

-When a IoT event is sent to a IoT topic, a Lambda will be invoked.
+When an IoT event is sent to an IoT topic, a Lambda function is invoked.
 This pattern configures a Lambda function to poll this event.
 The function is invoked with a payload containing the contents of the message event.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/iot-lambda.